 The LRT Line 2 System - The Blue Line

-The Megatren, more popularly known by its generic name Line 2, is a 13.8km mass transit line that traverses five cities in Metro Manila namely Pasig, Marikina, Quezon City, San Juan and Manila, along the major thoroughfares of Marcos Highway, Aurora Boulevard, Ramon Magsaysay Boulevard, Legarda and Recto Avenue.
+The Megatren, more popularly known by its generic name Line 2, is a 13.8 km mass transit line that traverses five cities in Metro Manila namely Pasig, Marikina, Quezon City, San Juan and Manila) along the major thoroughfares of Marcos Highway, Aurora Boulevard, Ramon Magsaysay Boulevard, Legarda and Recto Avenue.

 A special method called the pre-casting segmental method (PSM), was used in building the viaduct or the long stretch of suspension bridges resting on the concrete towers.
 The method is of European technology and is widely used worldwide.
 In the Philippines, the Megatren Line 2 project pioneered the use of the PSM technology or the pre-casting of the girders into smaller segments so that each span connected between two columns is weighing not more than 58 tons.

 The Megatren is the latest of its kind in the world today.
 It is a fully automatic (i.e., driver-less) system which is at par in terms of facilities and technology with those in other parts of the world.
 It is equipped with a CCTV system that enables the railway operator to monitor activities of passengers and employees at the stations and inside the trains.
 Moreover, the LRT 2 is commuter friendly and has facilities especially designed for the elderly and the differently-abled.
 It has Braille tactiles along the lanes and elevators which enable blind passengers to be guided on their way to the trains.
 The coaches are also more spacious than those of the earlier systems.
-These enable passengers with disabilities and those on board wheelchairs to be able to board and alight from Megatren without any problem.
-Elevators are installed in the stations for the use of the elderly and disabled passengers.
+These enable passengers with disabilities and those onboard wheelchairs to be able to board and alight from Megatren without any problem.
+Elevators are installed in the stations also for the use of the elderly and disabled passengers.

 Another key feature of the Megatren is its automatic vending machines which enable the passengers to buy their tickets without queuing at the ticket booths.
 This allows for faster mobility of people and added convenience to commuters.

 Phase One covering the stations of Santolan, Katipunan, Anonas and Araneta Center-Cubao began its operations on 5 April 2003 while Phase Two from Betty Go-Belmote to Legarda was inaugurated on 5 April 2004.
+Recto Station, the last station, is expected to be opened before the end of 2004.

 Like its predecessors in LRT 1, all 18 trains of the Megatren are electrically-driven using a solid state propulsion technology powered by electric motors of 1,500 volts.
 Operated automatically by the Automatic Train Operations system, it can travel up to 80 km per hour on top speed.
-Travel time between Santolan and Recto only takes 30 minutes.
+Travel time between Santolan and Recto will only take 30 minutes.

-With this size, the Blue Line trains can accommodate up to 1,628 passengers; even if there were elderly and physically disabled on board who are provided with space for their own wheelchairs and mobility tools, alongside the fiberglass reinforced plastic benches.
+With this size, the Purple Line trains can accommodate up to 1,628 passengers; even if there were elderly and physically disabled on board who are provided with space for their own wheelchairs and mobility tools, alongside the fiberglass reinforced plastic benches.

 Every four-car train has 20 sliding doors per side to facilitate the quick and convenient boarding and alighting of passengers.
 Each coach is also equipped with two units of mounted air conditioners.

 Each train has its own Public Address System (PAS) from which a recorded computerized announcement of each station stop emanates.
-The PAS could also transmit music for a relaxing journey.
+The PAS could transmit music for a relaxing journey.

-Designed to be commuter-friendly especially for the mobility-impaired, all elevators in all terminals of the Blue Line are with an engraved Braille, while all station concourses and platform levels are installed with path finding tactiles to guide persons with disabilities, specifically the visually-impaired.
+Designed to be commuter-friendly especially for the mobility-impaired, all elevators in all terminals of the Purple Line are with an engraved Braille, while all station concourses and platform levels are installed with path finding tactiles to guide persons with disabilities, specifically the visually-impaired.

-In keeping with the fast-paced computerization and modernization of the world, the Blue Line is the first in the country to use two novel innovations in the mass rail system.
+In keeping with the fast-paced computerization and modernization of the world, the Purple Line is the first in the country to use two novel innovations in the mass rail system.
 These are the ticket vending machines (TVM) and the highly-sensitized Operations Control Center (OCC).

 The TVMs that either accepts coins or P10, P20, P50 bills, or both, dispense single journey tickets per person.
 The OCC networks necessary internal and external linkages for an efficient, safe and secured service to commuters.